fdoving/RavenStash/README.md

 Designed to run as root with access to everything.
 No sanitychecks, you should read it and understand it before using it.

- "HyperPeek: And just for reference -- the docker build should have at least 8 GB of memory (I used 4 RAM, 4 swap).
-With only 2 swap the VM crashed."
+_HyperPeek: And just for reference -- the docker build should have at least 8 GB of memory (I used 4 RAM, 4 swap).
+With only 2 swap the VM crashed._

 Example usage: